 That’s because when Apple receives a defective item, they fix what’s wrong with it, and then replace the battery with a brand new one, as well as replace the entire aluminum shell with a brand new one.
 This means that you’re pretty much getting a brand-new product from Apple at a decent discount.

 Granted, the hardware at one point was defective in some way, but Apple fixes that, so you’re left with a fully functional, good-as-new device for less than what it costs if it were still new in the box.
-For example, you can get an iPad for as low as $249 for the first-generation 16GB iPad mini 2, which is a great price.
+For example, you can get an iPad for as low as $249 for a 16GB iPad mini 2, which is a great price.

 While we prefer buying expensive products from reputable sources, you can’t beat the deals that you can score on eBay.
 You’ll just need to be more careful when browsing for iPads on eBay, since there are a lot of sellers out there who are looking to take buyers for a ride, and many iPads you’ll find on eBay could be stolen units.